Back during The Great Bike Boom of the 1980s, I wrote for an assortment of cycling publications. Mostly I covered racing.

 Vails became the first African American to win an Olympic cycling medal (the silver), back in 1984.
 He also won a gold medal at the prestigious Pan Am Games in 1983.
 Not for nothing, but Vails’ messenger nickname was The Cheetah.

 In the press, Vails’ story sold like ice water to bedouins.
 Hollywood couldn’t resist.
 So instead of making a movie about that, Columbia Pictures pandered to the appetites of drooling yahoos enraptured with idealized urban rebels (or the idea of them, anyway).
-The result was the fawning 1986 tribute to bicycle couriers, Quicksilver, about a fictional white yuppie played by Kevin Bacon.
+The result was the fawning 1986 tribute to bicycle couriers, Quicksilver, about a fictional white stockbroker played by Kevin Bacon.
 Vails had a cameo.
 He played a bicycle messenger.

-The best part of Quicksilver is the opening action scene: a street race between Vails on a bike and Bacon in a cab.
+The best part of Quicksilver is the exciting opening action scene: a street race between Vails on a bike and Bacon in a cab.
 (Saw it or not, you know who won.)
 The movie goes downhill from there.
 New York Times reviewer Walter Goodman wrote: “Quicksilver is as much fun as a slow leak.”

 At a spartan loft space one flight up from Park Avenue’s glitz, you’re welcomed into Amazing Racing Messengers by a scrawled Kilroy with a hole in the plaster instead of a nose.
 A crazy quilt of receipts, bike frames, posters and flags is the backdrop for Stella Buckwalter, a former racer.
 She looks like a fashion model, talks like a corporate executive and manages the business like an air traffic controller.